wegoerling/pat/README.md

 ## API Reference

-Libraries used include nunjucks for CSS template customization and pandoc for HTML-to-Word file conversion.
+Libraries used include nunjucks for CSS template customization, chai assertion for unit testing, and pandoc for HTML-to-Word file conversion.

-See [YAML Definition]( docs/yamlDefinition.md) for details on how NASA JSC writes procedures in the YAML files format for EVA Tasks, and how the EVA Task Generator uses the data dictionary to parse YAML files.
+See [YAML Definition]( docs/yamlDefinition.md) for an overview of YAML file syntax.
+This link also provides details on how NASA JSC writes procedures in the YAML files format for EVA Tasks and how the EVA Task Generator uses the data dictionary to parse YAML files.

 ## Tests